zhonghan721/tp/docs/UserGuide.md

 **Note:**

-* If the Delivery already has a Note it will be overwritten by the new Note given.
+* If the Delivery already has a Note, the previous Note will be overwritten by the new given Note.
-* `DELIVERY_ID`{.swift} must be an integer greater than 0 that corresponds to an existing Delivery.
+* `DELIVERY_ID`{.swift} must be an integer greater than 0 that corresponds to an existing Delivery's ID.
 * `NOTE`{.swift} must be alphanumeric and can contain spaces.

   </box>